nicholasng-7642/lasagna/resume_latest_GPT.md

 + **Achievement Metrics:** Achieved significant month-over-month results in limited release: $400K monthly expenditure increase (10%); 70K unique monthly visitors (20% conversion); 90% return rate; 63K reward redemptions.
 + **Data Integration:** Pioneered an automated dashboard tracking critical OKRs, guiding marketing and feature strategies.
 Leveraged technical skills to integrate diverse data sources, enabling real-time insights for informed decision-making.
 Collaborated with data experts to ensure data accuracy and completeness, reinforcing the dashboard's reliability.

-Rally Health San Francisco CA
+Rally Health\
-Lead Technical Program Manager January 2019 – September 2021
+Lead Technical Program Manager\
+January 2019 – September 2021

 Medicare Fitness product launch
 - Directed and managed large cross-functional teams, comprising up to 50 stakeholders, and budgets exceeding $1 million for the successful launch of the RenewActive Medicare fitness program, a flagship initiative in the top ten portfolio of UHC.
 Through strategic implementation and execution, the program generated $215M in enrollment revenue for FY 2020.
 + **Technical Leadership:** Led a team of 20+ technical professionals in launching the RenewActive Medicare fitness program, utilizing cloud-native technologies, microservices architecture, and API integrations for scalability and performance.